IHM Academy Alumni | Coeur d'Alene, Idaho

 In 1892, John and Mary McBRIDE lived at 208 E 9th, Cheyenne, Wyoming. --city directory, 1892.

-John McBRIDE died about Nov 1907 in Phelps Co MO.
+John McBRIDE died 7 Nov 1907 in Phelps Co MO.
 His will, dated 3 Jun 1907, names his children, specifies the homestead near Rolla MO, and was witnssed by Flossie WYNN [probably a sister-in-law].
+It appears his mother-in-law Mary WYNNE had already died in March 1907, based on a gravestone showing Mary WYNNE and John McBRIDE, and the will, above, showing wife Mary still alive in June 1907. (see links below)

 In 1910, William McBRIDE, 25 WY, was a sawmill worker, living in Spokane. --3 May 1910 Spokane ward 2, ED163 p14A [98].
 William L McBRIDE married Cora O'RORKE on 8 Jan 1912 at St Thomas parish, Coeur d'Alene.